kvthweatt/unredactor/README.md

 # PLEASE STAR + SHARE THIS TOOL
 It really helps get this in the hands of more people.

-I am not responsible for your use of this tool.

-Republishing altered documents is illegal, and you should not use this to do so.

-By using this tool you claim all legal liability for any documents you create with it.

 You can now view the results of this tool at www.uttcex.net/kvthweatt/unredactor

 Update: Added an "Auto Unredact" option!